Iain Banks, who died this month, was one of my favourite writers.

 “It was the day my grandmother exploded.”

-Banks’ masterpiece, a time jumping family saga centring on teen Prentice McHoan and his conflict with his atheist father and quest for his long missing Uncle Rory.
+Banks’ masterpiece, a time jumping family saga centring on teen Prentice McHoan and his conflict with his atheist father and quest for his long lost Uncle Rory.
 The book spans fifty years ranging from Prentice’s own father’s wartime childhood to Prentice’s present.
-The usual dark humour, discussion of politics, piss ups, drug use and a murder mystery element are also thrown in.
+The usual dark humour, discussion of politics, piss-ups, drug use and a murder mystery element are also thrown in.
 Brilliant.

 Fact: A decent TV adaptation appeared in 1996 featuring Bill Paterson and Peter Capaldi (later of The Thick Of It).

-A rival to The Wasp Factory, for the title of Iain Banks’ darkest novel this centres on Cameron Colley, a journalist addicted to drugs, computer games and sex who finds himself suspected after a series of bizarre murders.
+A rival to The Wasp Factory, for the title of Iain Banks’ darkest novel this centres on Cameron Colley, a journalist addicted to drugs, computer games and sex who finds himself under suspicion after a series of bizarre murders.
 Excellent.

 Fact: A film version received a limited release in 2000.
 Most felt Jonny Lee Miller (of Trainspotting), then in his twenties and best known for his marriage to Angelina Jolie, was too young for the main role.